Machinery

 Managed deployment and monitoring guarantee a safe anchorage.

-Understanding the Function of Anchors
+Understanding the Objective of Anchors

 Planning for a Protected Anchorage

-Deep Waters and Tools Limits
+Deep Waters and Gear Limits

 If deep anchoring is unavoidable, checking for a Deep Water Anchorage (DWA) notation is crucial.